 If you stroll east along the beach, past the shipwreck, you can easily spot Scolt Head in the distance.
 This is another of Norfolk’s Nature Reserves, jointly owned by The National Trust and the Norfolk Wildlife Trust.

 Ahoy, the Shipwreck!

-If you want entertainment for the children, the shipwreck is a great sight to see from the beach.
-All your images of pirates come to mind as you see this boat which is mostly buried in the sand.
-Get them to play pirates all day long!
+If you want entertainment for the children, or yourselves (!) the shipwreck is a pretty spectacular sight to see from the beach.
+All your images of pirates come to mind (well they did for me!) as you see this boat which is mostly buried in the sand.

 The shipwreck is the remains of the SS Vina which was used by the RAF for target practice before the Normandy landing prior to it accidentally sinking in 1944.
 She was anchored further out to sea, but on the fateful date, she dragged her anchor in towards land and became stranded on one of the many sandbanks around this area.

 Eventually it became obvious that it was going to be too uneconomic to remove it, so all removal efforts have now been abandoned.

 There are two particular dangers to this wreck: